 - Failure to warn of dangerous premises, product defects, or other instances for wrongful death claims that involve premises liability or product liability.

 It's crucial to contact a wrongful death attorney as soon as possible to make sure you file within the correct time frame.
 The Statute of Limitations for wrongful death claims in Florida is two years from the date of your loved one's passing.

 Recovering Damages for the Wrongful Death of a Loved One

 Wrongful death claims are cases in which the deceased would have had a personal injury claim if they survived the accident or injury.
 Monies awarded in wrongful death lawsuits encompass a range of expenses and losses such as funeral expenses, end-of-life medical care, loss of financial contribution, and loss of companionship, parental guidance, inheritance, and future benefits.

-The Consultation is Always Free at The Kelleher Firm in Naples & Ft Myers
+The Consultation is Always Free at Kelleher Law in Naples & Ft Myers

 If you've lost a loved one due to the negligence of someone else, our attorneys can help you pursue justice and damages for your deceased family member.
-Contact the Kelleher Firm in Naples and Fort Myers today at (833) 546-3675 for a free consultation.
+Contact Kelleher Law in Naples and Fort Myers today at (833) 546-3675 for a free consultation.
 We serve clients in surrounding Florida areas and work on a contingency fee basis.